 “My professor is visible and engaged with the student body.
 She displays a genuine concern for us as individuals and consistently goes above and beyond what is required of her, which is something every student can appreciate.
 As an adviser and teacher, she adeptly balances encouragement and criticism, drawing the best from her students at every stage while spreading her authentic passion for learning."

-—Undeclared First Year Student about Annemarie Russell, Director of Advising and Professor of English
+—Undeclared First Year Student about Annemarie Russell, Lecturer in English

 “My professor is quiet, humble, and one of the most helpful people I’ve met.
 During finals week last semester, I watched him spend literally all day going over rough drafts of student papers, to edit and critique them, so that they could turn in a better paper.
 This is just one example of the type of thing he does but doesn’t have to do.
 He brings in his own personal books for students when he thinks it can help them with their assignments.
 He spends countless hours answering every question a student might ask on their reading report.
 He is willing to do this outside of class as well, if a student has a concern.
 He has a special ability to help people look at things from a different perspective without ever putting their view down.
 He is a compassionate human being, and a wonderful example of how a Christian should live.”